 Epcot park Infant Guide

-Epcot was built as a place to marry education and entertainment and as a result, many rides are slow-moving and designed to be ridden by the whole family, but many newer rides are designed for those seeking thrills.
+Epcot Center was built as a place to marry education and entertainment and as a result, many rides are slow-moving and designed to be ridden by the whole family, but many newer rides are designed for those seeking thrills.
 It’s easy to see which are which by checking the height requirement at each ride.

 Many families with infants like to book our vacation homes near Disney World because we offer 3, 4 and 5 bedroom houses.
 Many families with small children like having the separate bedrooms since it allows them to put their children down early and sleep through the night without interruption, while mom and dad can stay up and enjoy their evenings.